-The next Fig. 1.10 shows the observed spectrum of a galaxy at redshift z=4.43, significantly beyond the redshift desert that forms the core of this thesis, but not less interesting.
+The next Fig. 1.10 shows the observed spectrum of a galaxy at redshift z = 4.43, significantly beyond the redshift desert.
 It is obvious that the quality as measured by the signal-to-noise ratio is considerably lower than what I presented in the previous figure.
-The spectrum only covers the immediate vicinity of the Lyman- $\alpha$ line at $\lambda{\rm rest}=1216$ Å, which allowed for a redshift determination based on the position of the Lyman-break.
+The spectrum only covers the immediate vicinity of the Lyman- α line at $\lambda{rest} = 1216$ Å, which allowed for a redshift determination based on the position of the Lyman-break.
 However, based on the spectrum alone I would not dare to extract any physical information from this spectrum beyond the redshift and maybe a star formation rate (if the dust content can be specified based on the UV slope).
-On the other hand, using the available photometry alone also allowed for an accurate redshift estimation, differing from the spectroscopic redshift by only $\Delta z=0.019$ , corresponding to a relative error $\Delta z/(1+z{\rm spec})=3.5\times 10^{-3}$ , more than sufficient for most scientific application.
-On top of that, analysis of the photometry with GAZELLE also yields a galaxy type, i.e. a star formation history, a stellar mass, star formation rate, stellar population age, metallicities, etc.
+On the other hand, using the available photometry alone also allowed for an accurate redshift estimate, differing from the spectroscopic redshift by only $\Delta z = 0.019$, corresponding to a relative error Figure 1.11: Same as Fig. 1.9, but for a case with discordant spectroscopic and photometric redshifts.
+For the observed spectrum, the redshift is supposedly based on the detection of the Mg $II\lambda 2798$ and